XFL suspends operations, terminates all employees, but Jim Zorn says he has hopes league will continue

-The eight-team XFL spring football league, which included the Seattle Dragons, has suspended operations and terminated all employees as of Sunday.
+The eight-team XFL spring football league, which includes the Seattle Dragons, suspended operations and terminated all employees during a conference call Friday, which led to widespread speculation that the league is done for good.

 However, Dragons coach Jim Zorn told the Seattle Times that he had not been given any definitive word on the league’s future and he said for now he will continue to act as if the league will resume play at a later date.